gangelo/LittleWeasel/README.md

 # Search for a word that does not exist in the literal dictionary, but matches a filter...

 # Because of the LittleWeasel::Filters::EnUs::SingleCharacterWordFilter word filter,
 # "i" ("I" after word preprocessing) will be considered valid, even though it's not
 # literally found in the dictionary.
 word_results = en_us_names_dictionary.word_results 'i'

 # true is returned because  'i' ('I' after preprocessing) was matched against the
 # LittleWeasel::Filters::EnUs::SingleCharacterWordFilter word filter, despite not
 # having been found in the literal dictionary.
-word_results.successful?
+word_results.success?
 #=> true

 # Returns false because 'i' ('I' after preprocessing) was not found in the
 # literal dictionary.
 word_results.word_valid?
 #=> false